Transforming Fixture Protection See how NanoSlic can help

 The key to our proprietary formula is the nanometer-thick hydrophobic and oleophobic outer shell.

 It resists adherence to every type of conformal coating currently in use.
-NanoSlic utilizes a ceramic platform chemistry meant to withstand some of the harshest environmental factors.
-Because it repels both water and oil-based substances, you never have to worry about scraping off any unwanted coatings.
+NanoSlic utilizes a ceramic platform chemistry designed to withstand the harshest environmental.
+Because it repels both water and oil-based substances, conformal coatings to not stick.

 Nanoslic provides an essential layer of protection, smoothly contouring the fixture surface to present an ideal surface for the removal of the overspray coating.